tmobile/magentaA11y/_checklist-web/animation.md

       doubletap to activate control
     result: |
       the intended action occurs

-  - then:  |
-      the device's reduced motion settings
+settings:
-    result: |
+  reduced motion: |
-      the animation is disabled or reduced
+    Large motion, animations or effects are reduced or eliminated

 design:
   - name: Perceivable